Bennett Landman, Ph.D.

 Vanderbilt University, School of Engineering

-Bennett A. Landman, Ph.D. is currently a Professor of Electrical Engineering at Vanderbilt University, with appointments in Computer Science, Biomedical Engineering, Radiology and Radiological Sciences, Psychiatry and Behavioral Sciences, and Biomedical Informatics.
-He graduated with a bachelor of science (’01) and master of engineering (’02) in electrical engineering and computer science from the Massachusetts Institute of Technology, Cambridge, MA.
-After graduation, he worked in an image processing startup company and a private medical imaging research firm before returning for a doctorate in biomedical engineering (‘08) from Johns Hopkins University School of Medicine, Baltimore, MD.
-Since 2010, he has been with the Faculty of the Electrical Engineering and Computer Science Department, Vanderbilt University, Nashville, TN.
+Bennett A. Landman, Ph.D. is Professor and Department Chair of Electrical and Computer Engineering at Vanderbilt University, with appointments in Computer Science, Biomedical Engineering, Radiology and Radiological Sciences, Psychiatry and Behavioral Sciences, Biomedical Informatics, and Neurology.
+He graduated with a Bachelor of Science (’01) and Master of Engineering (’02) in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology, Cambridge, MA.
+After graduation, he worked in an image processing startup company and a private medical imaging research firm before returning for a doctorate in Biomedical Engineering (’08) from Johns Hopkins University School of Medicine, Baltimore, MD.
+From 2010 to 2021, Landman severed on the Faculty of the Electrical Engineering and Computer Science Department, Vanderbilt University, Nashville, TN.
 In July 2021, he joined and became the first chair of the newly formed Electrical and Computer Engineering Department and was elected as Fellow of the SPIE.
 His research concentrates on applying image-processing technologies to leverage large-scale imaging studies to improve understanding of individual anatomy and personalize medicine.

 Office: 255 Featheringill / Jacobs Hall